-Every year in Mexico, during the festive days leading up to November 1 and 2, people paint their faces as detailed skulls, build altars in their homes, and decorate central plazas with distinctive folk art to celebrate Día de los Muertos, the cultural celebration that can be traced back to the time of the Aztecs.
+Every year in Mexico during the days leading up to November 1 and 2, people paint their faces as detailed skulls, build altars in their homes, and decorate central plazas with distinctive folk art to celebrate Día de los Muertos, the cultural celebration that can be traced back to the time of the Aztecs.
 Today, the tradition is integral part of Mexican identity: In 2008, Day of the Dead festivities became the first cultural practice from Mexico added to UNESCO’s list of Intangible Cultural Heritage.
-Still, the integral design elements associated with iconic Día de los Muertos evolves, as Mexicans find new ways to celebrate and honor those who have passed.
+Still, the integral design elements associated with iconic Día de los Muertos traditions evolve every year as Mexicans find new ways to celebrate and honor those who have passed.

 La Catrina was originally conceived of in the early 1900s by newspaper illustrator and printmaker José Guadalupe Posada, who was famous for his satirical cartoons lampooning political figures as skeletons and skulls, or calaveras.
 The image of the wealthy La Catrina in her big hat—historically, only the wealthiest Mexicans wore hats—was his way of showing that death does not discriminate against anyone, rich or poor.
 In Mexico, mocking or rejoicing in the concept of death has always been a way to make it feel more familiar.
 As the poet Octavio Paz famously said, the Mexican “jokes with death, he caresses her, he sleeps with her, he celebrates with her; she is one of his favorite toys and his ever-lasting love.”
 Posada’s comical lithograph of La Catrina was quickly adopted into this national consciousness.
-When artist Diego Rivera, inspired by Posada’s etching, painted her into the mural “Dream of a Sunday Afternoon in Alameda Park,” Catrina’s legacy was solidified and she became the referential image for death across the country.
+When artist Diego Rivera, inspired by Posada’s etching, painted her into the mural Dream of a Sunday Afternoon in Alameda Park, Catrina’s legacy was solidified and she became the referential image for death across the country.

-The ephemeral nature of the flowers, fragile papel picados, light pan de muerto, and spun-sugar skulls are as much a call to enjoy life’s fleeting sweetness as they are a reminder of the closeness of death.
-But as culturally integral as that duality is, its manifestation continues to evolve.
+The ephemeral nature of the marigolds, fragile papel picados, light pan de muerto, and spun-sugar skulls are as much a call to enjoy life’s fleeting sweetness as they are a reminder of the closeness of death.
+But as culturally integral as that duality is in Mexico, its manifestation continues to evolve.

-The origins of the holiday can be traced back to ancient harvest traditions practiced by Mayan civilizations in Mexico.
-But it wasn’t until the 1920s, in the wake of the devastation of the Mexican Revolution and subsequent civil war, that the modern sentiments toward death began to dominate the holiday as we know it today.
+The origins of Día de los Muertos celebrations can be traced back to ancient harvest traditions practiced by Mayan civilizations in Mexico.
+But it wasn’t until the early 1900s, in the wake of the devastation of the Mexican Revolution and subsequent civil war, that the modern sentiments toward death began to dominate the holiday as we know it today.
 The decorated sugar skulls, for example, are a vestige of an ancient practice made modern.
-They were introduced, Rah says, by the Catholic conquerors to discourage the Mayan practice of exhuming the bones of ancestors to clean and decorate them, before putting them back underground.
+They were introduced, Rah says, by Spanish Catholic conquerors in an effort to discourage the Mayan practice of exhuming bones of deceased ancestors to clean and decorate them before putting them back underground.
 Today, colorful calaveras made of sugar and adorned with accessories decorate Día de los Muertos altars and serve as a symbol for honoring the dead.

-In Mexico City, even the festive Día de los Muertos parade is a new concept in the capital.
-The effort was inspired by the opening sequence in the 2015 James Bond film Spectre, which depicts a fictional procession of spookily costumed people marching through the city center.
-Seeing the opportunity to create a Mardi Gras–style tourist attraction, the Mexican government brought the fictional parade to life in 2016.
+In Mexico City, even the festive Día de los Muertos parade is a new concept.
+The effort was inspired by the opening sequence in the 2015 James Bond film Spectre, which depicts a fictional procession of spookily costumed people marching through the capital’s city center.
+Seeing the opportunity to create a Mardi Gras–style tourist attraction, the Mexican government brought the fictional Day of the Dead parade to life in 2016.